c9obvi/edgeDiscord/readme.txt

-this is the basic instructions:
+these are the basic instructions:

 ~~~~~~~~~~~~PYTHON~~~~~~~~~~~~~~~~~